 Last Chances Before Redistricting

-In 2020, our political strategy will again include chambers from each of our three categories, with ultimate priority given to “Last Chance” races: the last elections before redistricting in 2021, in states where the legislature controls redistricting - meaning whoever is elected in 2020 will draw their state’s next maps.
+In 2020, our political strategy will again include chambers from each of our three categories, with ultimate priority given to those races in 2020 that are the last elections before redistricting in 2021, in states where the legislature controls redistricting — meaning whoever is elected in 2020 will draw their state’s next maps.

-Further, we will particularly prioritize states whose maps are badly gerrymandered: those states whose Congressional maps would fail a 7% Efficiency Gap threshold, and those that NYU’s Brennan Center categorizes as “Extreme Maps.”
+Further, we will prioritize states whose maps are badly gerrymandered: those states whose congressional maps would fail a 7% efficiency gap threshold, and those that NYU’s Brennan Center categorizes as “extreme maps.”

-These are our targets holding “Last Chance” elections in 2020:
+These are our state and chamber targets holding “Last Chance” elections in 2020:

-The exact number of seats and chambers in which we ultimately support candidates in 2020 will depend on a number of factors, including candidate availability, and internal resources.
+The exact number of seats and chambers in which we ultimately support candidates in 2020 will depend on a number of factors, including candidate recruitment, and internal resources.
+We are already developing partnerships with local and national organizations and meeting candidates from our 2020 priority states so we can be ready to roll next year.

 As a presidential election year, 2020 will be busy.
 Sister District will continue to provide a critical function in the ecosystem: by focusing on state legislative races, particularly in Last Chance redistricting chambers and seats, we will ensure these critical venues of power are not forgotten in the hub-bub of presidential and congressional races.

-By articulating our 2019-2020 strategy now, in September 2018, we are in a unique position to leverage our deep expertise in state legislative strategy to get a significant jump-start on planning and execution.
+By articulating our 2019-2020 strategy now, we are in a unique position to leverage our deep expertise in state legislative strategy to get a significant jump-start on planning and execution.

 Read here for a look back on our 2018 political strategy.